 Aperio Microscope Images: These virtual microscope images, which can be accessed through the One45 site, via the "Handouts and Links" tab, can be found at: http://med.fau.edu/aperio.
-These images will be used for inclass didactic as well as PBL-based exercises.

-Internet Pathology Laboratory for Medical Education ["Webpath"]: http://med.fau.edu/webpath A comprehensive learning tool, it encompasses the latest edition of the world-famous WebPath© software.
+The Internet Pathology Laboratory for Medical Education, which can also be accessed through the One45 site via the "Handouts and Links" tab, is a comprehensive learning tool, encompassing the latest edition of the world-famous WebPath© software.
 Individual PBL-based exercises will utilize this resource.
 In addition, the application contains useful anatomy, radiology, histology, and microbiology images and tutorials, in addition to thousands of general and systemic pathology images.
 Students and faculty alike may wish to utilize this resource for learning and teaching purposes.
 In addition, WebPath contains a section of case-based laboratory exercises and examination questions (with fully-explained answers) that are very helpful resources for learning and review.
-The username and password given to each student at the beginning of the FBS1 course will continue to be valid.